 As a lover of music and a music manager, Joe was asked to be part of the board that helped erect the John Coltrane statue in downtown High Point back in 2006.
 Once that project was complete, Joe began to wonder if there were more ways for our city to honor and celebrate the legacy of one of our most acclaimed citizens, and the idea of the festival was born.

 Joe calls that first festival a “leap of faith.”
 Now, 9 festivals later, High Point has hosted and headlined Grammy award-winning and globally acclaimed artists like Earl Klugh, Poncho Sanchez, Marcus Miller, and Kenny G.

 So how did the festival go from an idea to a sought-after jazz mecca for musicians and fans all over the world?
 To answer that, you have to learn a little more about Joe Williams, and a little bit more about the spirit of John Coltrane.

 Because while Joe may say the first few festivals were shaky, from the beginning, it was clear that Joe was the right man for the job.
 Securing talented stars, George Duke and Stanley Clarke, for the second festival was a first for High Point but not for Joe.

 “I was always the guy that never wanted to be an artist, but was always pushing the talent,” he says.
-He remembers a childhood friend, Barry, who he once heard singing in school.
-Barry became Joe’s best friend, and everywhere they’d go, Joe would encourage him to show off his vocal talent.
+He remembers a childhood friend, Larry, who he once heard singing in school.
+Larry became Joe’s best friend, and everywhere they’d go, Joe would encourage him to show off his vocal talent.
 One of his first jobs, where he began to make connections in the music industry, was at Philadelphia International Records.

 In college, he worked in theatre sound and lights, and after booking several shows for his student government association, Joe realized that this is where he belonged.
 He took a job in North Carolina with the FDIC, but he never gave up on his true passion: the music industry.